Number of milliseconds to wait.

 Value of the operating system's millisecond timer after the wait.

 If you need to ensure that an operation waits at least the specified time before completing execution, you can use either a Wait node or a Wait Until Next Multiple node.
 However, for functions that feedback an output as an input and require consistent timing between iterations to achieve equilibrium, such as a PID node in a loop, use a Wait Until Next Multiple node.
-Compared to Wait nodes, Wait Until Next Multiple nodes provide more periodic spacing between iterations because even if one iteration finishes late, the following iteration still executes on the multiple of the Wait Until Next Multiple input.
+Compared to Wait nodes, Wait Until Next Multiple nodes have more periodic spacing between iterations, because even if one iteration finishes late, the following iteration still executes on the multiple of the Wait Until Next Multiple input.